Test Your USB Drive — Detect Fake Capacity & Measure Speed

 Chrome 86+, Edge 86+, Opera 72+ Alternatives: h2testw (Windows) | F3 (Linux/macOS)

-This test writes temporary files to your drive.
-Your existing files are NOT deleted, but please ensure you have a backup of important data.
+This test writes temporary files to your drive until it is full.
+Your existing files are NOT deleted, but make sure important data is backed up.

 ✓ Test files are automatically deleted after the test completes. ✓ The test does not damage your drive — it only creates and deletes temporary files.